vitotai/SugarDropper/README.md

 ----------|:------------------
 Calibration | To clibrate the flow rate of Peristaltic pump.
 First, input the rough amount, then push button to start running.
 When rough amount is output, push the button to stop.
 Measure the real amount by a scale, then input real amount.
 (The way to start and stop running depends on the triggering setting.)
 Dose Calibrate | To derive a correction for one cycle of start and stop.
 First, input the amount of each drop, and then the times.
 Push enter to start.
 When finished, input the real amount of sugar solution dropped.
 Note, the correction value is reset to zero when "Calibration" procedure is performed.
 (If a slow peristaltic pump is used, it is not really necessary.)
-Trigger Setting | The way to trigger sugar running. **Dosing Control**: Button or Sensor. **Delay**: the delay to run the pump. **Cool Time**: minimum gap between dropping.
+Dosing Control | The way to trigger sugar running. **Control**: Button or Sensor. **Delay**: the delay to run the pump. **Cool Time**: minimum gap between dropping.
 Priming   | **Input**: input of **Beer Vol** or **sugar** amount. **Brix**: sugar solution density. **CO2 Vol.**: desired Co2 volume. **Beer Temp.**: beer temperature to calculate priming sugar.
 Sound Setting | Buzz or not on events: **Button** (pressed), **Dose Start**, **Dose End**.
-Unit | Volume or Weight.
+Unit | **Volume** or Weight.
 If the density of sugar solution is even.
 The volume is proportional to weight.
 However, different density of sugar solution has different flow rate according to my experiments.
+2nd Doser | Enable or Disable secondary doser.
+The **Auto(%)** is used for automatic mode to calculate output of secondary.
+If **beer vol** is selected in **Priming** setting, beer volume input is used to calculate the output of secondary doser.
+If **Sugar** is selected, sugar amount is used to calculate.
+The unit is %, so 1 means 1%. eg. 3.3g or ml for 330ml beer volume, or 0.03g for 3g sugar amount.
+If the value is set to 0(zero), then there is no relation with primary doser.
+You will/can input the amount of secondary doser manually.

 ### Consideration of Peristaltic pump